studio1902/statamic-peak/README.md

 <p align="center"><img src="https://cdn.studio1902.nl/assets/statamic-peak/peak-logo.svg" width="130" alt="Statamic Logo" /></p>
 <h1 align="center">
-  Statamic Peak
+  Statamic Starter Kit: Peak
 </h1>

 ![Statamic 3.0+](https://img.shields.io/badge/Statamic-3.0+-FF269E?style=for-the-badge&link=https://statamic.com)

  Statamic Peak is an opinionated starter kit for all your Statamic sites.
-It's design agnostic but comes bundled with tools like Tailwind and AlpineJS.
-Peak features a block rich collection of starter templates, fieldsets, blueprints, configuration and more to get you started on your client site straight away without having to copy / paste all the basics every time.
+It's design agnostic but comes bundled with tools like Tailwind and AlpineJS and a workflow you can use to build anything you want.
+Peak features a block builder, a rich collection of starter templates, fieldsets, blueprints, configuration and more to get you started on your client site straight away.

+ I will continuously update the kit with new stuff I've used or learned while building my own sites.
+I would love it if you want to participate and discuss how to make stuff better.

 ## Work in progress
 Statamic Peak is work in progress.
-I'm currently ripping all the goodies from all the sites I made and bundling them together in this starter kit for v3.
-I still need to add and remove stuff and document everything.
+I'm currently ripping all the goodies from all the sites I made and bundling them together with inline documentation.

 ## Features
 - [Tailwind](https://tailwindcss.com) as a CSS framework.